HANTAVIRUS

 Where does Seoul virus occur?

 Seoul virus has the broadest geographic distribution of any hantavirus because its rodent host has accompanied global shipping and urbanisation.
-Confirmed human cases have been reported in East Asia, Europe, the Americas, and Africa.
+Confirmed human cases have been reported in East Asia, Europe, the Americas, and parts of Africa.

 Can pet rats transmit Seoul virus?